dashkite/dashkite.com/src/www/content/mission/content.md

 We need to take the Web back.
 After all, it was built through public investment: it truly is _ours_.
 Silicon Valley didn’t create it: they just colonized it.
 There’s nothing stopping us from taking it back.
 We can still realize its incredible potential.

-To do that, we need to make it safe, secure, inclusive, and empowering.
+To do that, we need to make it [sustainable][1].
+We use *sustainability* in [the ec sense][2].
+As applied to the Web, sustainability encompasses safety, privacy, inclusivity, and other values that ensure that the Web becomes more than a gold rush.

 The good news is that the technology that powers Web has become far more powerful over the past three decades.
 But the technology by itself is not enough: we need to rethink how we’re making use of it.
 That means challenging long-held and even cherished assumptions and accepted best-practices.

 This encompasses everything from hiring practices to architecturral decisions.
-For example, [DashKite's security model][2] is designed to minimize the amount of personal information our applications need, substantially reducing the risk of privacy breaches.
+For example, [DashKite's security model][3] is designed to minimize the amount of personal information our applications need, substantially reducing the risk of privacy breaches.
 That meant discarding a lot of the current state-of-the-art in security, because it assumes applications need access to private data.

 ## Our Role